-I had sat my daughters down on a park bench across the street from the White House on the day before September 11, 2001 with one of the hijackers.
-His name was Khalid Al Mihdhar, a senior Al-Qaeda operative, who crashed American Airlines Flight #77 into the Pentagon.
+I had sat my daughters down on a park bench across the street from the White House on the day before September 11, 2001, with one of the hijackers.
+Khalid Al Mihdhar was a senior Al-Qaeda operative who crashed American Airlines Flight #77 into the Pentagon.

-How twisted was it that on September 10, 2001, the secret service were on top of the White House combing the sky for potential terrorists, and one of the Al-Qaeda hijackers was sitting right under their nose, less than 1,000 feet away?
+How twisted was it that on September 10, 2001, secret service agents were on top of the White House combing the sky for potential terrorists, and one of the Al-Qaeda hijackers was sitting just under their nose, less than 1,000 feet away?

-My friends bravely decided not to cancel their wedding the next Sunday, and we participated and shared with them their joy under extremely stressful conditions.
+My friends bravely decided not to cancel their wedding the following Sunday, and we participated and shared with them their joy under highly stressful conditions.

-The church was located just across the street from Lafayette Park, a stone’s throw from the White House, and where president-elects traditionally attend their pre-inaugural church service.
+The church was located just across the street from Lafayette Park, a stone’s throw from the White House, where presidents-elect traditionally attend their pre-inaugural church service.